-The Nick Way Fund has been established to support the recipients of a Spinnaker Early Career Research grant, providing additional top-up funds to ensure the success of their research project.
+The Nicholas Way Fund has been established to support the recipients of a Spinnaker Early Career Research grant, providing additional top-up funds to ensure the success of their research project.
 The annual fund will offer four grants of (up to) $5,000 to support the extension of a Spinnaker grant to achieve completion where the project needs have exceeded the initial budget; or to support the costs of open access publication of the grant outcome; or to meet unanticipated costs of a project where these costs will impede the successful completion of the research; or in any other way deemed appropriate to the support of an early career researcher in ensuring the success of their research funded by Spinnaker.

 This generous fund has been established via a gift from Professor Sue Fletcher who is passionate about creating successful pathways for early career researchers.
 Applications can be made in writing, addressed to the CEO of Spinnaker HRF, at any time before June 30 2022 and must clearly demonstrate:

 - The initial grant awarded inclusive of a comprehensive project status report and budget to date

 - A clear statement of need for the top up fund

 - Endorsement of the request by the project Mentor/s

 - A revised project overview to indicate how the additional funds will be applied